ic-association/nns-proposals/README.md

 Each proposal submitted to the NNS has the following fields:

-`Id`: The identity of the proposal.
-Every proposal has a unique identity, which is assigned by the NNS when it is submitted.

 `Summary`: Text providing a short description of the proposal, composed using a maximum of 280 bytes.

 `URL`: The Web address of additional content required to evaluate the proposal, specified using HTTPS. *This repository contains pages with supporting material for proposals.*